Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Using Hearing for Hunting

 Cats rely on their superpower hearing to help them hunt and survive in the wild.
-Even if cats can’t see the prey moving, they will be able to hear it.
-Their acute hearing enables them to predict movements and know precisely when to successfully pounce on and capture their target.
+Even if cats can’t see the prey moving, they can hear it.
+Their acute hearing enables them to predict movements and know precisely when to pounce on and capture their target.

 Cats can locate a sound from up to 3 feet away and pinpoint the location of the sound within 3 inches.
 It’s no wonder that cats are excellent hunters!